tweag/python-monorepo-example/README.md

 - Content review:
   - Comments on meaning and phrasing of sentences and code
-  - add links to other Tweag's post on related subjects.
+  - add links to Tweag's other posts on related subjects.
   - _Responsibles_: author, editor and volunteer proofreaders.
 - Grammar and spelling check:
   - _Responsibles_: author, editor and volunteer proofreaders.